- Phone: 937-229-2079

 Dr. Cyril Orji received his Ph.D. from Marquette University, Milwaukee, WI and is currently engaged in critical constructive analysis of issues of contemporary significance in Christian theology.
 Dr. Orji has an interdisciplinary approach to general education, majoring in Philosophy and Education (M.ED) at the undergraduate and graduate levels.

-Dr. Orji specializes in systematic and fundamental theology with particular emphases on the theology and philosophy of Bernard Lonergan.
-He collaborates in inter-religious dialogue and engages in the intersection of religion and culture: inculturation, post-colonial critical theory, and Black and African theologies.
+Dr. Orji specializes in systematic and fundamental theology with particular emphases on the theology and philosophy of Bernard Lonergan and Wolfhart Pannenberg.
+He also collaborates in inter-religious dialogue and the intersection of religion and culture: inculturation, post-colonial critical theory, and Black and African theologies.
 He is also engaged in communal practices of communicative theology in the development of local/contextual theologies.
-He served as a group leader at the recently held Intercultural Communication: A Symposium on Communicative Theology, Fordham University, NY (Feb 28-March 1, 2008).
 Dr. Orji has an international perspective on conflict resolution and peace-building.
-He is currently researching on the significance of Lonergan’s "achievement" for Catholic intellectual tradition.

-Ethnic and Religious Conflict in Africa: An Analysis of Bias, Decline, and Conversion Based on the Works of Bernard Lonergan (Milwaukee, WI: Marquette University, 2008).
+Ethnic and Religious Conflict in Africa: An Analysis of Bias and Conversion Based on the Works of Bernard Lonergan (Milwaukee: Marquette University Press, 2008).